 - CFC law Yes

 - Capital Gains tax rate 22.5%

 Flag Theory | Passports.IO and our qualified attorney in Brazil, will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain free as possible.

 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the program and your application will be approved.

-We will introduce you to Brazilian banks in order to you transfer your pension.
+We will incorporate your company (if applicable) and introduce you to Brazilian banks in order to you transfer the funds.
 We work primarily with banks that allow for remotely opened accounts to ensure that you are ready to apply for the visa as soon as possible.

 For further information on Permanent visas in Brazil and detailed procedures, contact us for a free private consultation.